Department: Institute of Molecular Biology

 September 1, 2018; position will remain open until filled.

 Special Instructions to Applicants

-Please apply online with a cover letter, CV, and contact information for three professional references.
+Please include a letter of application, CV and contact information for three professional references.

-• BA degree in psychology, neuroscience, biology, or related discipline.
+• Bachelor's degree in chemistry, biochemistry, molecular biology, or related field.

 The University of Oregon is proud to offer a robust benefits package to eligible employees, including health insurance, retirement plans and paid time off.
 For more information about benefits, visit http://hr.uoregon.edu/careers/about-benefits.